-- 1. Get to know your co-leader(s) and determine the best division of troop tasks. - 2.
-Host a troop parent/caregiver meeting to build your volunteer team. - 3.
-Subscribe to recieve GSWNY Volunteer Facebook page and Volunteer Resources monthly email.
-Sign into your MYGS account, Click on My Profile, then Scroll down to the bottom and check the email opt in box.
+- 1. Get to know your co-leader and determine the best division of troop tasks. - 2.
+Host a troop parent/caregiver meeting to build your volunteer team.

 Check out page Working with Parents/Caregivers on page 6 for more!

 Your Service Unit (Neighborhood)